guyzmo/pybitbucket/README.rst

  PyBitbucket
 =============

-A Python wrapper for the Bitbucket API.
+A Python wrapper for the Bitbucket Cloud REST API.
+This is not known to work with Bitbucket Server, previously known as Stash.

 -----
 Using